Super-NES/beautiful-jekyll/index.md

 **Local Insert**

 When inserting a character locally, the only information needed is the character value and the index at which it is inserted.
 A new character object will then be created using that information and spliced into the CRDT array.
-Finally, the newly created character object will be returned so it can be broadcasted out to the other users.
+Finally, the newly created character object will be returned so it can be broadcast to the other users.

 ```javascript
   class CRDT {